Robust Superradiance and Spontaneous Spin Ordering in Disordered Waveguide Quantum Electrodynamics: Origin of robust superradiance

 For a general atomic configuration, it is not possible to perform this maximization in a closed form.

 Recently, by applying a theorem proved by Lieb \cite{lieb_classical_1973} and Bravyi {\it et al.} \cite{bravyi_approximation_2019} for bounding the ground state energy of spin-$1/2$ Hamiltonians, an upper bound for $\mathcal{R}_{\star}$ has been derived in Ref.~\cite{MokArxiv2024}.
-By refining this calculation, and after taking the disorder-average, we obtain (see Appendix \ref{AppdxOtherBounds})
+By refining this calculation, and after taking the disorder average, we obtain (see Appendix \ref{AppdxOtherBounds})

 in the limit of large $N$.
 While consistent with the $N^2$-scaling, we see that for $\Theta=0$ this bound overestimates the known scaling of Dicke superradiance by more than a factor of six.
 It is therefore not particularly useful to obtain more accurate predictions for the numerical prefactor $r_0$, nor does it provide further insights into the actual dipole configurations that optimize the decay rate.
 The reason for this overestimation lies in the fact that it ignores the approximately separable nature of superradiance.